 - Chemical - Sometimes the only option is to kill the existing vegetation.
 Products, like RoundUp and Weed-B-Gone, are systemic, meaning they pass through the plants vascular system and get down into the roots, to kill the whole plant.
 Even then, some hardy weeds will take multiple applications to be thoroughly eradicated.
 There is a continuing debate over how much harm chemical weed killers do to the environment.
 Many studies seem to agree that you can feel safe using them in moderation and according to the package label, but don't be surprised if you start seeing them banned from use in certain areas.
 They certainly have their place, especially in areas plagued by poison ivy and persistent perennial weeds, but they are frequently abused, so use caution and discretion and always follow the label directions.
 More is not better.

 - Less Toxic - The newer acetic acid-based herbicides work by burning the leaves of the plants.
 They tend to take more applications to fully kill the plants since they are not systemic and the roots may survive the first couple of burns.
 The acetic acid in commercial herbicides is a 20% solution, as opposed to the 5% acetic acid in household vinegar.
 However many gardeners have claimed to use household vinegar and have found it very effective.
 Household vinegar seems to work best on weeds near hardscaping, such as the cracks on a sidewalk.
 The heat of the cement aids the work of the vinegar.

 More Info to Help You Conquer the Weeds in Your Garden

 These are the 3 basic weeding tools available to you.
 Chances are good you will need some combination of approaches for tackling your garden weeds.
-Here is some more help for understanding what type of weed you are dealing with and how to keep them from getting in your garden to begin with.
+For further reading, to help you better understand what type of weed you are dealing with and how to most effectively keep them from taking over your garden, to begin with: